IKATS/IKATS/CONTRIBUTING.operator.md

 The Python logfile can be printed by using `docker-compose logs -f python_api`.

 There is currently no supported way to do remote debugging with IKATS environment.

+#Review#176667 a paragraph on spark ikats specific use would be appreciated (version provided, open and close context, ...)